karlptrck/swop/README.md

 ## dApp Architecture Design

-The current design was made with the assumption that Airlines had partnered with this system to make it work.
+The current design was made with the assumption that AMADEUS or Airlines had partnered with this system by providing custom API to make it work.

 #### Sell Ticket - Sequence Diagram